wzx99/TMIM/README.md

 ```

 ## Training and Testing
-- Set the "snapshot_dir"(The location for saving the checpoints) and "dataroot"(The location of the datasets) in configs/*.py
+- Set the "snapshot_dir"(The location for saving the checkpoints) and "dataroot"(The location of the datasets) in configs/*.py
 - Erasenet and Pert require 4 1080ti GPUs.
 Uformer requires 8 1080ti GPUs

 ### 1.Pretraining